Terairk/http-client/README.md

 ./target/debug/glitchy-http 646863 2dd68fc089b24751559de2d45463341a780dd388f70d4053a5d49cef2cc19e6a
 ```

+# My Approach
+Take in the expected length and hash as command line arguments.
+Download the full data in chunks of a controllable size set in client.rs.
+Get the SHA-256 hash using the sha-2 crate and then compare with the expected hash.

 ## External Library Notice for SHA-256 implementation
 The task did say to try not to use any external libraries however
 Rust doesn't have a built SHA-256 implementation while Kotlin does